 Why we picked the Fitbit Ace 3:

 It's a fully-fledged fitness tracker, repackaged for kids.
 Like most of Fitbit's earlier bands, the Fitbit Ace 3 is composed of a fitness tracker unit that fits into a silicone band.
 This modular design means it's easy to keep clean — since you just have to pop the unit out if you want to give the band a deep clean — but also means it has some pretty strong durability.
 The silicone itself is fairly strong, but if you've got rough-and-tumble kids, then it's likely you'll need to swap out a battered band eventually, and Fitbit's design means it's easy to do.
+When they outgrow the more child-focused Ace 3 bands, you can also use any Fitbit Inspire or HR 2 bands to add a more grownup feel.

 While we have some issues with the software from the adult's side, the Fitbit Ace 3 is an excellent fitness tracker for young children.
 Older kids may find it too childish, but for those under 12, this should work extremely well.